How To Make Chicken Breasts With Pan Sauce

-Chicken with Orange-Tarragon Pan Sauce
+Chicken with Orange and Tarragon Pan Sauce

-- 3/4 cup flour
+- 1/3 cup flour

-- 1/4 teaspoon freshly ground black pepper
+- Salt and freshly ground black pepper

 - 1 tablespoon butter